The tax treatment of ex-gratia payments to a Singapore employee

 • The employee leaves Singapore for any period exceeding three months.

-In the Form IR21, the employer has to indicate all incomes received upon the termination such as gross salary, bonus or director fees and other types of incomes such as ex-gratia payment, allowances compensation for loss of office etc. The Form has to be submitted to the Inland Revenue Authority of Singapore (‘IRAS”) which will then determine the amount of Income tax that needs to be paid.
+In Form IR21, the employer has to indicate all incomes received upon termination, such as gross salary, bonus or director fees and other types of incomes, such as ex-gratia payment, allowances, compensation for loss of office, etc. The form has to be submitted to the Inland Revenue Authority of Singapore (‘IRAS”) which will then determine the amount of income tax that needs to be paid.

 The Section 10 (2) (a) of the Income Tax Act of Singapore (‘ITA’) provides a list of income’s categories that are considered as gains or profits from any employment and thus, subject to income tax.

-Please note : Any wages, salary, leave pay, fee, commission, bonus, gratuity, perquisite, or allowance (other than a subsistence, travelling, conveyance or entertainment allowance which is proved to the satisfaction of the Comptroller to have been expended for purposes other than those in respect of which no deduction is allowed under section 15) paid or granted in respect of the employment whether in money or otherwise
+Please note : Any wages, salary, leave pay, fee, commission, bonus, gratuity, perquisite, or allowance (other than a subsistence, travel, conveyance or entertainment allowance which is proved to the satisfaction of the Comptroller to have been expended for purposes other than those in respect of which no deduction is allowed under section 15) paid or granted in respect of the employment, whether in money or otherwise

-However, it has been observed that it might be difficult to determine the taxability of certain incomes received by the employee e.g., ex-gratia payment.
+However, it has been observed that it might be difficult to determine the taxability of certain incomes received by the employee, e.g., ex-gratia payments.

-Indeed, as a consequence of a termination of a labor contract, it is common for an employer to grant his employee an ex-grata payment to reward him for his work done.
+Indeed, as a consequence of the termination of a labor contract, it is common for an employer to grant his employee an ex-grata payment to reward him for his work done.

-Frequently, when an employer pays a sum of money to an employee it can be confusing to identify the nature of this sum of money.
+Frequently, when an employer pays a sum of money to an employee, it can be confusing to identify the nature of this sum of money.
 An ex-gratia payment can be identified as a severance payment that is different.
-Indeed, a severance payment constitutes a compensation for loss of office and is not taxable because it is considered as capital receipts.
+Indeed, a severance payment constitutes compensation for loss of office and is not taxable because it is considered a capital receipt.

-To compare severance payment to ex-gratia payment, an ex-gratia payment is made for past services done by the employee and not made for loss of office.
-As ex-gratia payment is made for services rendered to the company, which therefore is identified as gain or profit from employment thus, taxable.
+To compare severance payments to ex-gratia payments, an ex-gratia payment is made for past services done by the employee and not for loss of office.
+As ex-gratia payment is made for services rendered to the company, which is therefore identified as gain or profit from employment, it is thus, taxable.

 As explained earlier, when an employee receives an ex-gratia payment, he has to pay tax on this income.
 However, it can be hard to determine the nature of a payment.

-The Singapore Income Tax Board of Review (ITBR) with his decision GCT v Comptroller for Income tax (‘GCT v CIT’) dated on 21 May 2020 has brought clarification to determine the taxability of an ex-gratia payment given to an employee upon termination of employment contract.
+The Singapore Income Tax Board of Review (ITBR), with its decision GCT v.
+Comptroller for Income Tax (‘GCT v CIT’) dated on 21, 2020 has brought clarification to determine the taxability of an ex-gratia payment given to an employee upon termination of employment contract.

-The decision GCT v CIT, point out the importance to strictly interpret the Section 10(2) (a) of the ITA in order to determinate if a payment falls into one of the nine categories list out in this section.
+The decision GCT v CIT, points out the importance of strictly interpreting Section 10(2) (a) of the ITA in order to determine if a payment falls into one of the nine categories list out in this section.

-This means that only income referring to one these nine categories are taxable.
-The Section does not mention compensation for loss of office or redundancy payment that are thus not taxable.
+This means that only income referring to one of these nine categories is taxable.
+The section does not mention compensation for loss of office or redundancy payments that are thus not taxable.

-Moreover, GCT v CIT provides that an ex-gratia payment does not constitute a gain or profits from an employment but constitute a payment for loss of office if the payment is:
+Moreover, GCT v CIT provides that an ex-gratia payment does not constitute a gain or profit from employment but constitutes a payment for loss of office if the payment is:

 • Subordinates to the termination of the employment contract;